Doraville, Georgia: Public libraries

-The City of Doraville operates its own library, in addition to providing local educational programing, in collaboration with DeKalb County.
+The City of Doraville operates its own library, in addition to providing local educational programming, in collaboration with DeKalb County.

 Transportation

 Mass transit

-For mass transit, the city is served by the Doraville MARTA station and is connected to the Gwinnett County Transit system.
+For mass transit, the city is served by the Doraville MARTA station and is connected to the Ride Gwinnett system.

 Pedestrians and cycling

 Doraville has an older sidewalk network.
 Beginning in 2016 the city increased work repairing older sidewalks and installing new sidewalk segments.

 Parks

 The Doraville Parks and Recreation Department Manages a variety of facilities, including Honeysuckle Park, Fleming Arena, the Paul Murphy Boxing Club, Autumn Park, Brook Park, Chicopee Park, English Oak Park, Flowers Park and Bernard Halpern Park.